 Different Expectations Single Mom vs. Single Dad

 Several single moms have tearfully confided in me that they are reluctant to set rules in a shared parenting situation.
 They fear that their children will go live with their dad because they have more freedom or more fun at his house.

-Several moms have tearfully confided in me that they are reluctant to set rules in a shared parenting situation.
-They fear that their children will go live with their dad because they have more freedom at his house.
-Other moms have told me they worry they will lose their children because the dad’s house is more fun.
-However, a house with no rules is a slippery slope that is best to avoid.
+A home with no rules is a dangerous, slippery slope that is best to avoid.
 It is not always Dad’s house that is more fun; dads struggle with this too.
-But I hear more moms worrying about losing their children to the dad because he is more fun or he has fewer rules.
-(I have some ideas about why this is, but that is a post for another day.)
+I hear more moms worrying about losing their children to the dad because he is more fun or he has fewer rules.
+(I have some ideas about why this is, but that is an article for another day.)

-Common differences in shared parenting are expectations about meals, homework, and bedtime.
+Common differences in co-parenting households rules are often in expectations about meals, homework, phone use, and bedtime.
 I often hear stories about one parent who goes out to eat most of the time or has meals focused on “fun food” like frozen pizza, pizza rolls, and hot dogs.
 The other parent usually finds this frustrating if he/she is trying to encourage the children to eat healthy meals with lots of vegetables.

-Parents also have different rules or expectations about technology.
+Parents also have different rules or expectations about cell phones and other technology.
 It is difficult when the rules are significantly different.
-This is related to use of time and often involves enforcing time to do homework.
+This is usually related to the use of time and often involves enforcing time to do homework.